Previous CITF Governance Structures & Members

 Leadership Group

-The CITF Leadership Group included experts from across Canada in matters related to serologic surveillance, immunology, virology, infectious diseases, public health, and clinical medicine.
-It also included ex-officio members representing agencies of the Government of Canada, including the PHAC, the Canadian Institutes of Health Research (CIHR), and the office of the Chief Scientific Advisor to the Prime Minister, as well as representatives of Provincial-Territorial Ministries of Health, and McGill University (host of the Secretariat).
+The Leadership Group (LG) acted as the CITF’s primary strategic advisory body, drawing on its diverse technical and jurisdictionally representative leadership from across Canada and within the federal government.
+Its membership included experts in matters related to serologic surveillance, immunology, virology, infectious diseases, epidemiology, public health, and clinical medicine.
+It also included ex-officio members representing agencies of the Government of Canada, specifically, PHAC, Health Canada, and the Office of the Chief Science Advisor.
+Representatives of provincial-territorial ministries of health and public health units, and McGill University (Secretariat host) were also core members of the LG.

 Government of Canada representatives